giantswarm/dns-operator-route53/README.md

-# dns-operator-openstack
+# dns-operator-route53

-`dns-operator-openstack` is a controller, which runs once per management Cluster.
+`dns-operator-route53` is a controller, which runs once per management Cluster.
 It's responsible for creating the following DNS Records per `cluster`:

 * `A`: `api.<clustername>.test.gigantic.io` (points to the kubernetes API IP of a `cluster`)
 * `A`: `bastion1.<clustername>.test.gigantic.io` (points to the bastion Host IP of a `cluster` - only on `OpenStack` yet)